Duality of optimization problems with gauge functions: Introduction

-We are basically interested in theoretical properties of problem (P) and its dual.
-We first define a dual problem of~\eqref{eq:MGO} as in~\cite{YY2017}.
-We then give conditions under which the weak and strong dualities hold for problem~\eqref{eq:MGO} and its dual.
+In particular, we are interested in theoretical properties of problem~\eqref{eq:MGO} and its dual.
+We first define a dual problem of~\eqref{eq:MGO} as in~\cite{YY2017}, and then, give conditions under which weak and strong dualities hold for problem~\eqref{eq:MGO} and its dual.
 Moreover, we present necessary and sufficient optimality conditions for~\eqref{eq:MGO}, that does not use differentials of $g_i$ as in the Karush-Kuhn-Tucker (KKT) conditions.
 We further give sufficient conditions under which we can obtain a primal solution from a KKT point of the dual formulation.
-In addition, we show that the theoretical results for problem~\eqref{eq:MGO} can be extended to general convex optimization problems, by considering the so-called perspective functions.
+Finally, we show that the theoretical results for problem~\eqref{eq:MGO} can be extended to general convex optimization problems, by considering the so-called perspective functions.

 The paper is organized as follows.
 In Section~\ref{sec:pho}, we recall some important properties of~\eqref{eq:PHO} in~\cite{YY2017}.
 We show that some of them hold even if $\dom\Psi \neq \R^n$.
-Section~\ref{sec:go} presents the dual of problem~\eqref{eq:MGO}, and gives some relations of \eqref{eq:MGO} and its dual.
-In particular, we show the weak and strong duality results, the optimality conditions for the problem, as well as the recovery of primal solutions by solving the dual problem.
+Section~\ref{sec:go} presents the dual of problem~\eqref{eq:MGO}, and gives some relations of~\eqref{eq:MGO} and its dual.
+In particular, we show weak and strong duality results, the optimality conditions for the problem, as well as the recovery of primal solutions by solving the dual problem.
 In Section~\ref{sec:gen_convex}, we discuss how to extend the obtained results to general convex optimization problems.
 Section~\ref{sec:conclusion} concludes the paper with final remarks and future works.